Hong shao rou is a Chinese dish of braised pork belly in a sticky, sweet red sauce. This pork belly recipe is perfect for a holiday meal!

 - 1 serrano chile or other fresh chile of choice

-- 1 tablespoon Shaoxing rice wine or rice wine vinegar
+- 1 tbsp Shaoxing rice wine or rice wine vinegar

 - fresh chives finely chopped, for garnish